jackpal/jackpal.github.io/_posts/2009-09-23-IDF_2009_Larrabee_demo.md

 ---
 date: 2009-09-23 13:24
 tags: Larrabee,3d
+title: IDF 2009 Larrabee demo
 ---

-# IDF 2009 Larrabee demo

 Intel [showed their new Larrabee GPU publicly for the first time](http://www.semiaccurate.com/2009/09/22/larrabee-breaks-cover-last/) at their annual developer conference.
 They showed [Larrabee running a ray tracer that was rendering QuakeWars geometry](http://www.youtube.com/watch?v=b5TGA-